 NFPT certified its first fitness trainer in 1988.
 NFPT’s Personal Trainer Certification program became accredited by the National Commission for Certifying Agencies (NCCA) in 2005.
 This followed an industry movement to raise the bar in the credentialing field – a standard setting measure that NFPT fully supports and is proud to endorse.

-For more than 25 years, the NFPT organization has offered a foundational education and credential to those who seek personal fitness trainer employment in gym facilities, private studios and other fitness capacities around the world.
+For 29+ years, the NFPT organization has offered a foundational education and credential to those who seek personal fitness trainer employment in gym facilities, private studios and other fitness capacities around the world.
 Currently, NFPT is working hard to enhance its continuing education offerings and to help personal trainers discover the value of professional development NFPT partners with organizations who have like missions and who stay true to their passion for helping personal trainers establish safe, productive and exciting fitness environments.

 It is NFPT’s mission to lead the personal training industry, through quality education and credentialing, into a future of public and government respect, trust, and confidence.
 As a professional fitness organization, it is our intention to provide entry-level fitness trainers with the educational tools and health and fitness resources needed to develop and enhance performance skills for the safe and effective training of apparently healthy clients.